-Paper: We have decided to submit our work to Drug and Alcohol Dependence (an International Journal), which is expected in April 2024.

-We aim to select covariates adequately, grouping them according to the hypotheses and behaviour.
-We are still reviewing antecedents and theoretical and empirical convenience of incluiding one or another covariate.
-We are also Reading about Staggered entry models in which the arrival of each subject to the follow-up does not start in time 0 to account for length-biased data With nonstationary incidence times (CITA).
-Also, one challenge that remains unexplored is the presence of missing values and imputation methods under Missing-at random.
+Paper: We have decided to submit our work to Drug and Alcohol Dependence (an International Journal), which is expected on April 2024.Analytic steps:We aim to select covariates adequately, grouping them according to the hypotheses and behavior.
+We are still reviewing antecedents and theoretical and empirical convenience of including one or another covariate (e.g., biopsychosocial compromise, treatment admission motive).
+We are exploring how PSU patterns change longitudinally, depending on previous treatment completion status and months spent in treatment (<3 vs. >= 3).
+This analyses will be stratified by baseline treatment setting due to expected unobserved differences among these groups.
+Another challenge that remains unexplored is the presence of missing values and imputation methods under Missing-at random.
+Given the complex longitudinal structure of the data, we will conduct random-forest-based imputation using the missRanger package.
+We will use 200 trees, using 3 candidate values of predictive matching (thus, aiming for plausible imputations given predictor values), with a maximum of 50 iterations per chaining steps.
+This imputation procedure may circumvent specification of interactions or nonparametric relationships and can handle collinearity between imputation variables.
+Lastly, we will conduct separate analyses by baseline treatment modality.

-Presentation in Scientific meetings: Our goal is to present this study at least at one international conference such as the National Institute on Drug Abuse International Forum, or similar, and in possible scientific community activities organized either by Griffith University (Australia), Universidad de Chile or other national institutions.
+Presentation in Scientific meetings: Our goal is to present this study at least at one international conference such as the National Institute on Drug Abuse International Forum, or in possible scientific community activities organized either by Griffith University (Australia), Universidad de Chile or other national institutions.

 References